DDEV: Easy Docker handling for web developers

 How to define a custom command

-ddev makes it easy for you to define custom commands.
-For almost every project I work on, I use a custom command called "provision" for set-up instructions.
-In here, all steps needed to set up the project are bundled.
-A practical example is shown in my article Adding a second database for testing with ddev.
+DDEV makes it easy to define custom commands.
+In most projects, I use a custom command called "provision" for setup instructions.
+It bundles all required setup steps.
+A practical example is shown in my article Adding a second database for testing with DDEV.

 # .ddev/commands/web/codequality